Giving Girls and Women Marketable Skills for Livelihoods

 Location: Mbale, Uganda

-Rockflower is partnering with Women Advocacy and Development Services to implement a project to ensure 70 young women obtain practical and marketable skills training so that they can participate in the social and economic development of the community and bring about the change that is desperately needed to fight the prevailing extreme poverty.
+Rockflower is partnering with the Ugandan Women Advocacy and Development Services (UWADS) to implement a project where 70 young women obtain practical and marketable skills training, so that they can participate in the social and economic development of the community and bring about the change that is desperately needed to fight the prevailing extreme poverty.

 Due to many socio-economic factors in the region, Mbale’s girls are especially vulnerable.
 Mbale has some of the highest school dropout rates and teenage pregnancy rates in the country.
 The causes range from: cultural beliefs - parents not believing in investing in girls’ education, many families not being able to afford the high cost of education, or parents being disappointed after a teen pregnancy and therefore unwilling to use their meagre resources to send the young women back to school.
 It is one reason that this part of the country has become a source of domestic worker/human trafficking to local and foreign cities.